dnsimple/dnsimple-support/content/articles/domains-au.markdown

 ## Changes in ownership

 Any contact change that results in a change of registrant must be executed manually.
-A change of registrant occurs when you are modifying the *Organization Name*, *First/Last Name*, *Eligibility ID type* or *Eligibility ID number*.
+A change of registrant occurs when you are modifying the *Organization Name*, *First/Last Name*, *Eligibility ID type*, or *Eligibility ID number*.

 There's an additional fee to change the ownership of a `.AU` domain — this fee includes a one-year extension of the domain registration, effective from the date the change is completed.